 <link rel="stylesheet" media="(min-width: 500px)" href="csswide.css" />

-The possibilities are endless and the technique has recently been exploited by sites such as The Boston Globe, Spark Box and Food Sense.
-Change the width of your browser to discover how the layout changes.
+The possibilities are endless and the technique has long been exploited by most websites out there on the Internet.
+Resizing the width of your browser triggers changes in the layout of the webpage.

-It’s easy to adapt the design or resize elements in CSS.
+With media queries nowadays it’s easy to adapt the design or resize elements in CSS.
 But what if you need to change the content or functionality?
-For example, on smaller screens you might want to use a shorter headline, a different image, fewer JavaScript libraries, or modify the actions of a widget.
+For example, on smaller screens you might want to use a shorter headline, fewer JavaScript libraries, or modify the actions of a widget.

 It’s possible to analyze the viewport size in JavaScript but it’s a little messy: